Forms in the Primary Hierarchy

 Willingness

 We normally think of willingness as part of an endeavour, where it functions as an obvious and shareable state.
 We notice it in others and others notice it in us.
-Its experiential quality means that it can be contagious.
+Willingness can be contagious, off-putting or fail to generate any affect.

 Unlike the other Levels of Will, willingness-RL7 exists on a continuum.
 We can be more or less willing, or more or less reluctant.
-This property should be noticeable in all emanated forms and, as will become evident below, it is.
+This property should be noticeable in all emanated forms within the Willngness Domain and it is.

 ClosedReminder:

-The PH7L1 entity necessarily involves Action and is subject to a psychosocial pressure for performance.
+The PH7L1 entity necessarily draws on Action and is subject to a psychosocial pressure for performance.

-The PH7L2 entity necessarily involves Inquiry and is subject to a psychosocial pressure for certainty.
+The PH7L2 entity necessarily draws on Inquiry and is subject to a psychosocial pressure for certainty.

-The PH7L3 entity necessarily involves Change and is subject to a psychosocial pressure for fitting in.
+The PH7L3 entity necessarily draws on Change and is subject to a psychosocial pressure for fitting in.

-The PH7L4 entity necessarily involves Experience and is subject to a psychosocial pressure for well-being.
+The PH7L4 entity necessarily draws on Experience and is subject to a psychosocial pressure for well-being.

-The PH7L5 entity necessarily involves Communication and is subject to a psychosocial pressure for understanding.
+The PH7L5 entity necessarily draws on Communication and is subject to a psychosocial pressure for understanding.

-The PH7L6 entity necessarily involves Purpose and is subject to a psychosocial pressure for autonomy.
+The PH7L6 entity necessarily draws on Purpose and is subject to a psychosocial pressure for autonomy.

-The PH7L7 entity necessarily involves Willingness and is subject to a psychosocial pressure for selflessness.
+The PH7L7 entity necessarily draws on Willingness and is subject to a psychosocial pressure for selflessness.

 Seven Forms